-The items on this list are not the only things that we can do or look for when we’re aiming to be discerning.
+The items on this list are not the only things that we can do or look for when we’re aiming to be discerning, but it’s a good foundation.
 I encourage you to study discernment more and practice it always.
 We must remain discerning with every teacher.
 No teacher will get everything right all of the time.
-Evaluating our teachers and our own beliefs and subjecting them humbly to God’s word is a lifelong task, but one that brings the joy of deeper fellowship with him as we walk in the truth of his glorious word.
+Evaluating our teachers and our own beliefs and subjecting them humbly to God’s word is a lifelong task, but one that brings the joy of deeper fellowship with Him as we walk in the truth of His glorious word.

 Follow Chapter 3 Ministries on Facebook

 - Christian Wives and Submission: Why?
 When?
 Where?
 How? - November 10, 2023